Pasxsenger/LeetCode-Notes/Two Pointers.md

 ### Solution 2 (✅)

 So I learned from [KnockCat](https://leetcode.com/KnockCat/)'s [solution](https://leetcode.com/problems/linked-list-cycle/solutions/1829489/c-easy-to-understand-2-pointer-fast-slow/).
-To be more specific, it was called **"tortoise and the hare algorithm"** using two pointers.
+To be more specific, it was called the **"tortoise and the hare algorithm"** using two pointers.
 The `hare` runs faster, which takes two steps at one time.
 And the `tortoise` runs slower, which takes one step at a time.

 If there is a loop, the `hare` and the `tortoise` will certainly meet each other.